lmouline/2021-TMH/README.md

 **Disclaimer**: we assume here that the measurement of the meter and PV service are perfectly synchronous.
 This is why the final timestamps is the one of the meter.
 This is, of course, a simplification of a real case.

+You can stop the service at anytime with `Ctrl-C`.